DanielOrourke02/Active-Projects/README.md

 Just a Password Manager in C++ for Windows.

  - [TODO Application (C++)](https://github.com/DanielJones02/TODO-Application)
-Planning on making this a Mobile and PC Application.
+Mobile and PC Application.
 I plan to make it for Android and Windows.

  - [Morse Code Decipher (C++)](https://github.com/DanielJones02/Morse-Code-Decipher)
 A GUI Based Software for windows that can decipher morse code from: Audio, text, video (maybe)